Quantum-Assisted Online Task Offloading and Resource Allocation in MEC-Enabled Satellite-Aerial-Terrestrial Integrated Networks: System Model and Problem Formulation

 \subsubsection{Communication Model}

-Similar to \cite{alsharoa2020improvement}, we assume that the orthogonal frequency division multiple access (OFDMA) is adopted, and there is neither intra-cell nor inter-cell interference.
-Furthermore, we model the channel gain from user $u$ to AP $m$ as a discrete-time random process $g_{u,m}^t$.
-According to the Shannon's Theorem, the instantaneous transmission data rate from user $u$ to AP $m$ at time $t$ is expressed as
+While the Doppler effects need to be considered in the communication model for SATINs, thanks to recent developing techniques \cite{nieto2018doppler, ali2005doppler}, the Doppler shifts are assumed to be estimated and compensated accurately.
+Besides, similar to \cite{alsharoa2020improvement}, we assume that the orthogonal frequency division multiple access (OFDMA) is adopted, and there is neither intra-cell nor inter-cell interference.
+Based on these assumptions, we model the channel gain from user $u$ to AP $m$ as a discrete-time random process $g_{u,m}^t$.
+According to Shannon's Theorem, the instantaneous transmission data rate from user $u$ to AP $m$ at time $t$ is expressed as

 where $P_u$ is the transmission power of user $u$, $\sigma^2$ is the noise variance, $B_{m}$ is the total bandwidth of AP $m$, and $\beta_{u,m}^t \in [0, 1]$ is the fraction of bandwidth allocated to user $u$ by AP $m$.
 Since an AP only allocates bandwidth to its connected users, we have the following constraint: